Sudin Bhattacharya

 View publications on MSU Scholars

-Sudin Bhattacharya leads a lab that conducts research at the interface of computation and biology, using quantitative tools to study the signaling and transcriptional networks that regulate cell fate and the perturbation of these networks by environmental pollutants.
+Dr. Sudin Bhattacharya (he/him/his) is an Associate Professor in the departments of Biomedical Engineering and Pharmacology & Toxicology.
+He leads a lab that conducts research at the interface of computation and biology, using quantitative tools to study the signaling and transcriptional networks that regulate cell fate and its perturbation by environmental pollutants.

 Dr. Bhattacharya joined MSU as an assistant professor in November 2015.
-A native of Kolkata, India, Dr. Bhattacharya completed his undergraduate degree at Jadavpur University, his master’s degree at the University of Kentucky, and his Ph.D. at the University of Michigan, all in mechanical engineering.
+Originally from Kolkata, India, Dr. Bhattacharya completed his undergraduate degree at Jadavpur University in India, his master’s degree at the University of Kentucky, and his Ph.D. at the University of Michigan, all in mechanical engineering.
 He completed his postdoc in computational biology at The Hamner Institutes in Research Triangle Park, North Carolina.

 The Bhattacharya Lab uses a variety of computational tools to address fundamental problems across multiple scales in biology and toxicology.

-Like many other fields in academia and industry, toxicology is being revolutionized by large data sets and computational modeling.
-We are applying a variety of predictive modeling tools to understand how tissues, cells and intracellular gene regulatory networks are perturbed under exposure to potentially toxic chemicals.
+Like all fields in biology, toxicology is being revolutionized by new technologies like single cell genomics and artificial intelligence.
+We are applying a variety of predictive and mathematical modeling tools to understand how tissues, cells and gene regulatory networks are perturbed under exposure to potentially toxic chemicals.